-When you’re selling, does it feel like your strategy is to talk someone into buying?
+When you’re in front of a prospect, and you’re selling, does it feel like your strategy is just to talk them into buying?

 Well you’re in luck, because we’ve got THE Magic Pill for you!!